JustinAronson/News/README.md

 # PANDA
-Pragmatic Analysis of News in multiple Dimensions (Amazing)
+Pragmatic Analysis of News through Dimensional Approaches

-Instructions updated 5/16/2023
+Instructions updated 5/30/2023

 # Setting up the Frontend
 From the home directory, go to panda file: